rba-community/Opnsense_App_for_Splunk/README.md

 Version 1.1.2

 - New search macro for local IPs.
+- New search macro for truncating multi-valued fields.
 ```

 ## Documentation

-Full Documentation can be found at https://splunk-opnsense-app-documentation.rtfd.io/.
+Full Documentation can be found at <https://splunk-opnsense-app-documentation.rtfd.io/>.

 ## Bugs/Feature requests